kb-dk/ds-solr/paper/experience.md

 packages of attributes and values, but also much less structure than what you expect from data in [database normal form](https://en.wikipedia.org/wiki/Database_normalization).
-Bibliographical data may for instance describe texts that
+Bibliographical data may *for instance* describe texts that

-* have one or more titles
+* have one or more titles, each having different type (main title, sub-title, trascribed title, uniform title to iterate some of the possible ones)
-* have more than one author
+* may have one or more authors
-* each author may have dates of birth and death
+* each of which may have dates of birth and death
-* each of them may have an affiliation
+* and an affiliation

 If we were using a RDBMS, the data on persons could be stored in one database table, the titles in another and there could be a third table